 Alex Ulysses experienced a lack of access to technology when she started and repeatedly had to battle with inaccessible learning materials and exams throughout her course.
 We caught up with her to find out about her experiences as a blind/partially sighted student in a mainstream college.Find out more about 'Alex’s Story: Accessibility at College'

 Daniel faced an uphill battle during secondary school and college.
-Read about his challenges, tears, successes and his advice for other visually impaired young people.Find out more about '“You Shouldn’t Have to Fight This Hard Just to Get an Education”'
+Read about his challenges, tears, successes and his advice for other vision impaired students.Find out more about 'Daniel’s Story: Fight for Your Education'